elixir-crawly/crawly/documentation/tutorial.md

 3. parse_item(): function which will be called to handle response downloaded by Crawly.
 It must return the `Crawly.ParsedItem` structure.

-As it is, the init function returns an empty array for `start_urls` which we will fix now.
-If you already know what urls, you want to start crawling, you can place them in the array, else you can pick the urls you want to start with from a particular page on your website of interest.
+As it is, the init function returns an empty list for `start_urls` which we will fix now.
+If you already know what urls you want to start crawling, you can place them in the list, else you can pick the urls you want to start with from a particular page on your website of interest.

-Using the shell, you can try selecting elements using Floki with the response.
-That gives you a faster way to test out your selectors before hand.
-You can also use your browser developer tools to inspect the HTML and come up with a selector.
+> Note: You can use the iex shell to test your selectors on the response HTML using Floki.
+Alternatively, use your browser's developer tools to test your selector.

 ## How to run our spider